 The caseback of the watch has a sapphire crystal, that enables the owner to have a glance at the movement.
 Also, the caseback isn’t the usual screw-down type, but a snap-on.
 This white gold BC345.0802 was actually the first white gold Speedmaster, ever.

 Also, what’s important to know is that these watches are a numbered edition, starting with an A(xxx).
 However, there are no Bs or Cs.
-The first 20 numbers should be white gold versions, like this A004.
-This would mean that a yellow gold A060 for example, is about the 40th yellow gold watch of 60 gold pieces in total.
-Although the book Moonwatch Only states that this white gold watch was sold to the German market until February 1981, I have a 1984 catalog that still has this model pictured inside.
-However, it makes sense that this watch was sold out much quicker than the remaining 280 yellow gold watches.
+Unlike I earlier stated, the white gold watches start with 1 and so does the yellow gold version.
+They are both separately numbered editions.
+Although the book Moonwatch Only states that this white gold watch was sold to the German market until February 1981, I have a 1984 catalogue that still has this model pictured inside.
+However, it makes sense that this watch was sold out much quicker than all of the 300 yellow gold watches.

-The yellow gold edition is being offered once in a while.
-It occurs to me that it has been offered more in the last two years than it was in the years before.
+The yellow gold edition is being offered once in a while, but still it is a rare watch.
+It occurs to me that it has been offered more in the last few years than it was in the years before.
 Perhaps because this version has been talked about a bit more in recent years.
-The white gold version is as rare as it gets, especially a full set like the no. A004 that is featured in this article.
+The white gold version is as rare as hen’s teeth, especially a full set like the no. A004 that is featured in this article.
 Having a full set with box and papers (and in this case, all service papers!) definitely adds value to the package (and story).

 A big thank you to Roy and Sacha Davidoff for letting us photograph the rare white gold Speedmaster Professional BC345.0802, which belonged to them or might still belong to them.
 The yellow gold BA345.0802 pictured in the article is my own.